Slash Resistant Clothing – Strongly Recommended By Assaulted Prison Officer

 The above attack involving Craig took place on 13th March 2010 at Frankland High Security Prison here in the UK, and left him fighting for his life, after he and two colleagues were brutally assaulted by the above ‘idiot’.
 Craig was left with a severed artery in his left arm after the incident, which has turned his life completely upside down.
 I have spent a few hours with Craig and his wife in our first more ‘professional’ meeting, and had to witness immediately what an enormous impact this assault and subsequent injury had on this gorgeous young family’s day to day life.
 It seems to be unbelievable, but nevertheless it is true, an ‘arm injury’ of this type can cause such immense level of distress, constant intense pain and test the strength of a family right to its core.
-Craig is currently reducing the amount of tablets he was taking (up to 40 tablets a day) in order to cope with all physical and psychological issues.
+Craig is currently reducing the amount of tablets he was taking in order to cope with all physical and psychological issues.
 The below image shows the open wound on the inside of his upper left arm, caused by a slash by Kevan Thakrar, using a broken bottle.

 Unfortunately it is a matter of fact that the personal safety and well-being of police officers is much more in the public eye, than the important service our prison officers do provide and the dangers these professionals face every single day.
 Somehow this is a little understandable (but wrong), as the public is certainly more keen to see police officers patrolling their neighbourhood and giving them a certain sense of security.
 Prison officers on the other hand a much more ‘out of sight’ end hence they do get forgotten a lot.
 I don’t know, but can you see the general public discussing the safety of prison officers?
 That’s a difficult one to imagine I guess.
 But, don’t prison officers deserve at least the same support, attention and respect like other frontline public services?

-Personal Protective Equipment in general is not about ELIMINATING the risk of workplace violence related injuries… it is all about REDUCING THE RISK within an environment where a risk has been identified!
+PPE in general is not about ELIMINATING the risk of workplace violence related injuries… it is all about REDUCING THE RISK within an environment where a risk has been identified!
 So in this instance let’s all be honest for a minute or so, and ask ourselves the question: